JJ/hoborg/text/text.md

 Nobody understands Gummy Fucking Eddie, so I will tell his story for him.
 Yes, I'll be telling you all my story in the army and why I'm a Captain and a Corporal at the same time, but be patient and all of you will be satisfied.
-Gummy, if you don't stop doing that right now I'm not going to act as your puppet now or never.
-Really.
+Gummy, if you don't stop doing that right fucking now I'm not going to act as your puppet now or never.
+Promised.

 What he was saying is that he was fighting for freedom in Cuba.
 He came back like this.
 OK, don't throw a tantrum, I'll start again and tell the whole story straight.

 It was 1905 or 1906, and Gummy was a jobless musician in Chicago.
+As if there were any other kind.
+Then
-Then everybody and his mother started talking about war this, war that, Cuba, defending American interests, and all of a sudden I was in a train all dressed in khaki with an old winchester and a bag in my hands, bound for Florida.
+everybody and his mother started talking about war this, war that, Cuba, defending American interests, and all of a sudden I was in a train all dressed in khaki with an old winchester and a bag in my hands, bound for Florida.
 OK, not me, Gummy, but I'm translating him, so I is gonna be Gummy from now on.
 You get it?
 Yes, you too, Gummy, I'm so very happy you understand this.
+Is that a smile?

 In Tampa we were met by a big, open air camp, filled to the hilts with black people like me.
 No surprise here, most people fighting in Cuba seemed to be black, at least from